CameronMontgomery/CameronMontgomery/README.md

 <h2>👋 Hello</h2>
-I’m Cameron Montgomery working under @Tribalash on GitHub.
+I’m Cameron Montgomery.
 I am a Software Engineer living in Centennial, CO.
-I graduated from Hack Reactor Advanced Software Immersive in December 2023 and am working in an apprenticeship until June 2023.
+I graduated from Hack Reactor Advanced Software Immersive in December 2022 and am working in an apprenticeship until June 2023.

 ### I primarily work with